Skip Pottery Barn and Anthropologie. Buy a rug at these places instead

 Brand-Name Stores Often Mark Up Rug Prices

-One thing that many people don’t realize is that many brands, like Pottery Barn and Urban Outfitters, don’t always sell products that they design and manufacture.
+One thing that many people don’t realize is that many brands, like Pottery Barn and Urban Outfitters, sell some products that you could get elsewhere.
 Take, for instance, this leopard print rug.
 Anthropologie calls it the Tufted Stella Rug, and sells the 8-feet-by-10-feet rug for $998.
 Meanwhile, the exact same rug is available on Rugs USA under the name Stella Dalmation for $559.
 “It can feel a little deceptive, because many brands make the customer feel like they actually created the product when they are actually buying them from third-party manufacturers,” says Karolian.
 “But they photograph them with other products in their catalog so you can’t reverse-search the image on Google.”

 Her advice?
 When you find a rug you like, do a thorough search on other sites, including Amazon, Wayfair, and discount sites.
 Sure, these sites can be overwhelming, since they don’t curate the selection for you.
 But since they aggregate rugs of all prices and quality, you can easily filter through their products when you know what you’re looking for.
 And the bottom line is that you shouldn’t be gullible and assume that home brands with a fancy websites have superior products.